-A. Objectives and Projected Outcomes:
+A. Objectives and Projected Outcomes

 The aims of this proposal are focused on developing informatics capacity to meet a variety of stakeholder needs (see previous sections).
 Also, accomplishments and productivity of the previous NRSP-8 project are discussed in the previous section.
+Figure 1 shows the timing of these activities.